RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 > **Note:** Make sure to download the accompanying pipeline files (`.pkl`), which are required for loading the model and running predictions in `Automated Modeling and Lead Generating.ipynb`.
 >  Simply update the file paths and USAJobs API key in the acquisition notebook, and the entire process will run start-to-finish — from pulling raw job data to generating export-ready lead lists.

-## Portions of this README and the associated documentation were written with the assistance of ChatGPT to improve clarity, formatting, and technical explanation.
+*Portions of this README and the associated documentation were written with the assistance of ChatGPT to improve clarity, formatting, and technical explanation.
+All conclusions are the authors own*